 Professor Susan Magarey

 Susan Magarey AM, FASSA, PhD, has degrees in English Literature and History from Adelaide University and the Australian National University.
-She was the Director of the Research Centre for Women's Studies at Adelaide University, where she is now Professor Emerita in History.
+She was Lecturer-in-charge of the Women's Studies Programme at the Australian National University (1978-83) and the Director of the Research Centre for Women's Studies at Adelaide University (1983-2000), where she is now Professor Emerita in History.

-She describes her life in the words of Australian poet Jennifer Maiden: 'Ambivalent, ambidextrous, ambiguous, androgynous, amorous, ironic'.
+She describes her life as 'Ambivalent, ambiguous, androgynous, amorous, ironic'.

-Unbridling the tongues of women (1985), winner of the Walter McRae Russell prize in 1986, was republished in April 2010 by Adelaide University Press, with a new Introduction http://www.adelaide.edu.au/press/titles/spence/;
+Unbridling the tongues of women (1985), winner of the Walter McRae Russell Award 1986, republished with a new Introduction (Adelaide University Press) 2010. http://www.adelaide.edu.au/press/titles/spence/

 Looking Backward: Looking Forward.
 A History of the Queen Adelaide Club 1909-2009 (Queen Adelaide Club) Adelaide, 2009.

-Roma the First: a Biography of Dame Roma Mitchell (Wakefield Press), Adelaide, 2007, with Kerrie Round, second revised imprint 2009.
-Reviewers considered this 'an excellent biography of a very important figure ...
-It is also an intricate, authoritative and highly engaging story of a place and a society, which must be of interest to all Australians' (Alan Atkinson), 'quite the most outstanding book I have read for a long while (Sr Deirdre O'Connor, Eureka Street.)
+Roma the First: a Biography of Dame Roma Mitchell (Wakefield Press) Adelaide, 2007, revised imprint 2009, with Kerrie Round. '[A]n excellent biography of a very important figure ...
+It is also an intricate, authoritative and highly engaging story of a place and a society, which must be of interest to all Australians (Alan Atkinson), 'quite the most outstanding book I have read for a long while' (Sr Deirdre O'Connor, Eureka Street).

-Founding Editor of the tri-annual journal, Australian Feminist Studies 1985-2005.
+Founding Editor of the quarterly journal, Australian Feminist Studies 1985-2005.

-Edited eight collections of articles - including Women in a Restructuring Australia: Work & Welfare (1995) with Anne Edwards, and Debutante Nation: Feminism Contests the 1890s (1993) with Sue Rowley and Susan Sheridan.
+Eight collections of articles edited including Women in a Restructuring Australia: Work & Welfare (1995) with Anne Edwards, and Debutante Nation: Feminism Contests the 1890s (1993) with Sue Rowley and Susan Sheridan.